mgrover1/blog/media.md

 As of recent, I have particpated in media outreach, talking to public media outlets about climate, weather, and data!

 If you are interested in chatting, feel free to contact me via:
-- My work email: mgrover@anl.gov
+- My work email: maxwell.grover@spire.com
 - My personal email: mgroverwx@gmail.com

 ## 2025